michaeljwright/aws-comprehend/README.md

 php artisan vendor:publish

 This will create a config/comprehend.php file in your app that you can modify to set your configuration.
 Make sure you add relevant environment variables which are referenced in the comprehend.php file.

-It's also very important to edit your AWS IAM for the specified key/secret/region to include the Amazon Comprehend API.
+_IMPORTANT_ It's very important to edit your AWS IAM for the specified key/secret/region to include the Amazon Comprehend API.
+Otherwise nothing will work.

+## Usage

 Now you should be able to use the facade within your application.

-Ex:
+_IMPORTANT_ There is a limit of 25 comments (what AWS calls documents) for each API call.

+For example:

 ```php